 Painful joints can be extremely destructive to our overall health.
 The pain can come in many different forms.
 Some individuals may experience intense sharp pain from a particular joint while others experience dull aches in many or all their joints at once.
 Whether experienced as dull aches with stiffness, burning, or even shards of glass in a joint, any type of chronic pain places us under a high level of stress and causes a significant decrease in our quality of life.
 When our joints hurt, a vicious cycle can emerge where the pain causes decreased activity which then causes more joint pain and stiffness.
 In the meantime, physical conditioning deteriorates and drags our mental well being down with it.
 A favorite activity, like playing with children or grandchildren, can become tortuous, and sources of joy can be hard to find.
-In short, joint pain not only directly decreases quality of life but creates significant barriers to healthy behaviors that are critical to optimal health.
-Aching or damaged joints may not only be related to pain either, other signs of aching joints may include:
+In short, joint pain not only directly decreases the quality of life but creates significant barriers to healthy behaviors that are critical to optimal health.
+Aching or damaged joints may not only be related to pain either, but other signs of aching joints may also include:

 - Joint swelling

 - Joint tenderness